Vincenzo Cotroni: Decline

-In the early 1970s, Cotroni transferred the day-to-day activities of the family to his Calabrian compatriot Paolo Violi, a capodecina together with Nicolas Di Iorio, Frank Cotroni and Luigi Greco.
+In the early 1970s, Cotroni transferred supervision of the day-to-day activities of the family to his Calabrian compatriot Paolo Violi, a capodecina, together with Nicolas Di Iorio, Frank Cotroni and Luigi Greco.
 Cotroni's role became more that of an adviser to the younger Calabrian.
 Greco led the Sicilian faction of the family until his death in 1972.
+Media reports usually described the Cotroni family as the "Cotroni-Violi family", which reflected the new balance of power.

-As tension then grew into a power struggle between the Calabrian and Sicilian factions of the family, a mob war began in 1973.
-Violi complained about the independent modus operandi of his Sicilian 'underlings', Nicolò Rizzuto in particular.
+A power struggle between the Calabrian and Sicilian factions of the family turned into a mob war in 1973.
+Violi complained about the independent modus operandi of his Sicilian "underlings", Nicolò Rizzuto in particular.
 "He is going from one side to the other, here and there, and he says nothing to nobody, he is doing business and nobody knows anything," Violi said about Rizzuto.
-Violi asked for more 'soldiers' from his Bonanno bosses, clearly preparing for war.
-Cotroni remarked on 15 September 1972, "Me, I'm capodecina.
+Violi asked for more "soldiers" from his Bonanno bosses, clearly preparing for war.
+Cotroni remarked on September 15, 1972, "Me, I'm capodecina.
 I got the right to expel."
 Concerned about the possibility of a gang war in Montreal, two Bonanno family soldiers from New Jersey, Nicky Alfano and Nocola Buttofuoco, arrived in Montreal as mediators.
 The mediation mission failed, and police wiretaps record that both Cotroni and Violi talked often of "getting rid" of Rizzuto and have him "disappear."
-Another mission, this time led by Giuseppe Settecase of New York, was not successful and so found themselves pondering Violi's request to kill Rizzuto.
+Another mission, this time led by Giuseppe Settecase of New York, was not successful and so the Bonanno family found themselves pondering Violi's request to kill Rizzuto.

 Through the bugs planted by the Montreal police officer Robert Menard in Violi's Reggio Bar on Jean-Talon Street, the police recorded the members of the Settecase mission talk far too frankly about the affairs of the Bonanno family.
 Mario Latraverse, the chief of the Montreal police's anti-gang unit, recalled in a 1990 interview, "They came out with all the latest murders that occurred in New York City.
 They explained everything, everything.
 'What happened to such and such?'
 'Well, he died because'.
 Well, we called the New York authorities and they were flabbergasted...But they were here to mediate the request of Violi to kill Rizzuto.
-In that conversation, there was proof...that the Montreal family was a subfamiliy of the Bonanno family...And it was said then that money on a weekly bases was leaving Montreal...every Monday to go to New York."
+In that conversation, there was proof...that the Montreal family was a subfamiliy of the Bonanno family...And it was said then that money on a weekly basis was leaving Montreal...every Monday to go to New York."
 Much to the vexation of Cotroni and Violi, their bosses in the Bonanno family denied their requests to kill Rizzuto.